-The Oregon Pioneer atop the Oregon State Capitol in wildfire season
+The Oregon State Capitol in wildfire season

 2025 Climate Risk Review: